June 05, 2012

 By Andrew Berthoff

-The world of piping and drumming can be a strange and unusual place for the non-piping/drumming parents of young kids becoming involved with the art.
-As a child of a mother and father who knew nothing about the mysterious and exclusive club before allowing their boy to become involved, I recognize now how difficult it can be, even more so after teaching young pipers who are plunging into our pool of competition, decorum and tradition.
+The world of piping and drumming can be a strange and unusual place for non-piping/drumming parents of young kids who become involved with the art.
+As a child of a mother and father who knew nothing about the mysterious and exclusive club before allowing their boy to become involved, I now recognize how difficult it can be, even more so after teaching young pipers plunging into our pool of competition, decorum, and tradition.

-So, here are a few tips especially for the parents of young pipers and drummers who might be struggling with the decision as to whether to allow their boy or girl to continue with what will become a life-long involvement.
+So, here are a few tips, especially for the parents of young pipers and drummers who might be struggling with the decision to allow their boy or girl to continue with what will become a life-long involvement.

 Piping/drumming creates lifelong friendships.
 Your child will meet other kids his/her age within the band, at competitions and at summer schools.
 These friendships will last forever.
 And wherever your son or daughter goes, he/she will find instant friends in the piping community.